DiffuGR: Generative Document Retrieval with Diffusion Language Models: Related Work

+Generative retrieval (GR) reformulates document retrieval as a generation task, in which a generative model (usually a seq2seq language model) directly generates the identifier of the target document.
+Existing GR methods usually use learnable DocIDs, text-based DocIDs, or number-based DocIDs.
+Learnable DocIDs are usually constructed upon dense document representations, either through hierarchical $k$-means clustering~\cite{Tay2022TransformerMA, Wang2022ANC}, product quantization~\cite{Zhou2022UltronAU}, residual vector quantization~\cite{TIGER-Rajput, IRGen-Zhang, zeng2023scalable_and_effective}, or progressively learning ~\cite{sun2023learning, yang2023auto_search_indexer}.
+This process targets on compressing the semantic information contained in dense document representations into discrete tokens.
+Text-based DocIDs use strings, such as title, URL, or keywords, to represent documents.
+They naturally carry semantics related to associated documents, and the construction cost is relatively low, without the need for additional manual supervision.
+Number-based DocIDs use a single number or a series of numbers to represent documents~\cite{Tay2022TransformerMA, zhou2022dynamicretriever}.
+Although methods based on number-based DocIDs offer high retrieval efficiency, particularly when using single number, they are not considered in our experiments due to their poor generalization capability~\cite{zhang2025replication}.
+Plenty of work has been conducted based on text-based DocIDs, yielding excellent results\cite{DeCao2020AutoregressiveER, de-cao-etal-2022-multilingual, Bevilacqua2022AutoregressiveSE, Zhou2022UltronAU, Chen2022CorpusBrainPA, zhao2025unifying, UGR-Chen, tang2023inspired_by_learning_strategy, uni_gen, zhang2025replication}.
 Despite the success of GR, most existing methods generate DocID tokens in an auto-regressive left-to-right manner.
-Although \citet{qiao2023diffusionret} proposed DiffusionRet which employs the diffusion model to generate a pseudo document for a query, the generation of DocIDs is still auto-regressive.
+Although \citet{qiao2023diffusionret} proposed DiffusionRet which employs the diffusion model to generate a pseudo document for a query, the generation of DocIDs are still auto-regressive.
 However, such auto-regressive left-to-right generation of DocID tokens could limit the retrieval performance.
 Specifically, if an incorrect DocID token is generated in early left steps, the correct DocID would never be generated.
-Based on the above considerations, this work explores end-to-end generation of DocIDs through non-autoregressive diffusion language models~\cite{nie2025large, ye2025dream}.
-Its core advantage lies in the fact that the diffusion model does not restrict the left-to-right generation order; instead, the model is encouraged to automatically select the most appropriate generation order based on its own conditions and confidence.
+Based on above considerations, this work explores end-to-end generation of DocIDs through non-autoregressive diffusion language models~\cite{nie2025large, ye2025dream}.